dotnet/arcade/Documentation/3xReleaseShutdownTasks.md

 *Note: There is a goal to automate as much of this process as is possible.*

-Below specfic steps in the coherency QB are detailed.
+Below specific steps in the coherency QB are detailed.

 ### Prepare and verify dependency flow